Our Guide to Styling Bookshelves

 Start With Empty Shelves

-We need to start afresh, so empty those shelves so you start with a blank canvas.
-This is a great chance to gives those shelves a dust and wipe down!
+If you are wondering where to begin with how to style your bookshelf, we need to firstly start afresh, so empty those shelves so you start with a blank canvas.
+This is a great chance to give those shelves a dust and wipe down!

 When we are on our installation, we unpack all the accessories and put them into their allocated piles ready to be styled, you can do this in your own home by laying out all your items.

 Height is vital when arranging accessories and creating a composition of interest, so the first thing we do is we start with the statement large items.
 You can see we have placed these on opposite sides of the shelving to give balance.